cherrai/TerminalFont/README.md

 - cyan
 - white

-If you want to specify a color outside the pre-defined colors, use the RGB or hex color code form instead.
-Moreover, we are considering to provide more pre-defined colors in the future, just like what CSS acts.
+If you want to specify a color beyond the pre-defined colors, use the RGB or hex color code form instead.
+Moreover, more pre-defined colors will be supported in the future, just like what CSS acts.

 ### Styles